 favorite author created a compelling character, one youʾll remember for a long time.
 Analyze and understand how he did that.
 Or maybe

 another author made you feel like you were on the journey right along with the protagonist.
 How did she do that?
 If you can figure these

 things out, youʾll be on your way to writing a successful narrative.

 There are scads of opportunities out there to learn the craft of writing--trade associations, webinars, Internet articles, websites, on-line

 discussion groups, colleges, and universities.
-Click here to purchase a list of many other sites where you can learn about the writing
+Click here to become one of my website subscribers and receive a list of more than 100

 Know Your Audience